Pasha (pronounced pah-shuh,

 removed and (3) a test to determine the necessity (some concede on the advisability) of wearing a bra, based on

-whether a pencil placed in the infra-mammary fold stays in place with no
+whether a pencil placed in the infra-mammary fold (ie the "underboob") stays in place with no

-assistance (which sounds standardized but sources vary about whether the pencil
+assistance (which sounds standardized but sources vary about whether a pencil

-test should be performed with the arms by the side or raised which can significantly
+test should be performed with the arms by the side or raised, the choice sometimes affected the result.

 The Pencil Test